Preparing for an emergency

 For more information on how to prepare yourself and your family for an emergency, visit the Australian Red Cross emergency preparation website.

-For information relating to fire preparedness, please visit the Getting fire ready section of council’s website.
+For information relating to fire preparedness, please visit our Getting fire ready webpage.

 Floods and storms